eviltester/startUsingSeleniumWebDriver/README.md

 The source code has only really been uploaded in case people encounter problems following the instructions or make a very simple mistake that they cannot figure out.

 Please read the comments below, and the source code comments if you are having trouble starting work with Firefox.
-Especially if you are using Firefox v 47.

 ## Steps